liveresource/liveresource-client/README.md

 Usage
 -----

-We all work with resources when developing web applications.
+We all work with web resources.
 What if we had a nice way to know when they change?

 ```javascript
 var resource = new LiveResource('http://example.com/path/to/object');